GeneralSergal/ORP/CODE_OF_CONDUCT.md

 ### 3. Unacceptable Behavior

-- Attempting to bypass safety mechanisms for harmful purposes
+- Attempting to bypass safety mechanisms for harmful purposes.
-- Trying to turn the protocol into a vector for disinformation or manipulation at scale
+- Trying to turn the protocol into a vector for disinformation or manipulation at scale.
-- Removing or weakening the ability of the AI to say **No**
+- Removing or weakening the ability of the AI to say **No**.
-- Low-effort slop disguised as "vibes"
+- Low-effort slop disguised as "vibes".
-- Being a buzzkill
+- Being a buzzkill.

 ---